Faced with rapid growth and increased inventory, a company’s research lab found a more efficient pharmaceutical storage system with mobile shelving.

 When your pharma manufacturing facility runs more efficiently, it translates into increased production and quality, but also an improved customer experience.
 Learn more with our inventory management white paper.

 Enter the local Spacesaver sales consultant.
 Having worked on many similar projects, he was an expert in temperature-controlled storage.
 Due to the complicated nature of the project, he had an in-depth discussion with end-users about their needs and specifications.
-Together, they came up with a solution that solved all of the issues: ActivRAC mobile storage in stainless steel.
-From his experience, he knew that higher-density storage like ActivRAC would help stabilize the room temperature, making the cooler more energy efficient and saving on electricity costs.
-The ActivRAC shelves could also be moved and compressed, which increased the capacity of the limited space.
-The system was outfitted to the manufacturer’s specifications with chemically resistant TSS Hybrid Waterfall wire shelves with a special Teflon powder coat, and clear doors.
+Together, they came up with a solution that solved all of the issues: a compact mobile storage system with ventilated cabinets.
+From his experience, he knew that denser storage would help stabilize the room temperature, making the cooler more energy-efficient and saving on electricity costs.
+The cabinets could also be moved and compressed, which increased the capacity of the limited space.

-Of course, a few modifications were in order to make the system as efficient and safe as possible.
+Simple lab shelving wasn’t good enough for the lab’s requirements.
 “They needed the storage to be a bit more air tight—less of a shelf and more of a cabinet,” said the Spacesaver consultant.
-He and the local distributor helped custom-engineer secure doors and HVAC capabilities needed for the time- and temperature-sensitive products.
+He and the local distributor helped custom-engineer HVAC capabilities needed for the time- and temperature-sensitive products.

 Similar companies have also taken note of the engineered-to-order solution.
 Shortly after the first project, the Spacesaver consultant installed a similar solution for another company with a more conventional pharmaceutical focus.
 Both companies are consistently placed in the top ten global pharmaceutical corporations.